Gluten-Free Carrot Cake

 - In a large bowl, beat the sugar, pineapple, eggs and mayonnaise until well blended.
 Combine the rice flour, potato starch, soy flour, baking soda, cinnamon, xanthan gum, ginger and salt; gradually beat into sugar mixture until blended.
 Stir in carrots and coconut.

-- Pour into a 13-in. x 9-in. baking dish coated with cooking spray.
-Bake at 350° for 40-50 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into a 13x9-in. baking dish coated with cooking spray.
+Bake at 350° for 40-50 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.

 - For frosting, in a small bowl, beat cream cheese and butter until fluffy.
-Add the confectioners' sugar, orange peel and vanilla; beat until smooth.
+Add the confectioners' sugar, orange zest and vanilla; beat until smooth.
 Spread over top of cake.
 Refrigerate leftovers.
-Yield: 20 servings.